babylon-runtime/babylon-runtime.github.io/documentation/index.md

 With patch, assets, events and routes you have a solid skeleton to make your 3D app development much easier.

-Here is a complete demo of how you could organize your code :
+Here is a complete demo of how you could organize your code:

 ## Some utilities you may also need